Vecto07/Corion/README.md

 It helped me link to the d.js bot making guide I was building, with links.
-This bot grew into something that I could show new coders and bot makers, but over time it grew into a full framework - one that is now under the hands of a group of contributors, and no longer easily "understandable" by the majority of our newbies.
+This bot grew into something that I could show new coders and bot makers, but over time it grew into a full framework - one that is now under the hands of a group of contcxributors, and no longer easily "understandable" by the majority of our newbies.
 So I've pulled the original Guide Bot out of the mothballs, gave it a fresh coat of paint and grease, and here it is back in its full glory!